 Mr. Wilcox was born in Calgary.
-He holds a Bachelor's degree in Economics from the University of Calgary and a Master's Degree in Business Administration from the University of Western Ontario.
+He holds a Bachelor's degree in Economics from the University of Calgary and a Master's degree in Business Administration from the Richard Ivey School at Western University.

 Mrs. Lamyaa El Bahy

 Executive Director (since June 2019)